Sanam Baloch: Personal life

 Sanam was born in a Sindhi Baloch family.
-She married her colleague, Abdullah Farhatullah on 12 October 2013 in a simple Nikah ceremony in Karachi.
-Farhatullah is a singer, songwriter, and host.
+She married her colleague Abdullah Farhatullah on 12 October 2013 in a simple Nikah ceremony in Karachi.
 They met while working for Samaa TV and had been good friends for a long time.
 Upon her marriage, Baloch changed her name to Sanam Abdullah.
 Baloch's PR team dismissed rumors of a divorce in April 2018.

 In October 2018, Baloch confirmed that she and Abdullah had separated.
-Although they maintain a cordial relationship with each other, they are no longer friends.
+Although they maintain a cordial relationship, they are no longer friends.

 In August 2020, Baloch confirmed the news about her second marriage with Shahzad Ali Jatoi.
-Sanam has a daughter, Amaya.
+Sanam has a daughter.

 Career

 Baloch began her career as a talk show anchor on Sindhi television channel KTN.
 She hosted two shows, Sanam Small Room and Diyoo on KTN.
 Her acting debut was long play Kalaq opposite Fahad Mustafa.
+Baloch went bald to portray the role according to the requirement.
+She portrayed Rija in the Ramadan special romantic-coemdy Chaudhween Ka Chand.
 She then portrayed Noorulain Aneez, an innocent orphan in drama Noorpur Ki Rani, an adaptation of Daphne Du Maurier's Rebecca.
 For her performance, she received her first ever nomination, Best Television Actress - Satellite at the 9th Lux Style Awards.

 She has also performed in Urdu and Sindhi language music videos.

 Baloch paired opposite Fawad Khan in period-drama Dastaan.
 Based on Razia Butt's novel Bano, Baloch portrayed the eponymous character, a supporter of Pakistan movement whose life is shattered by the Partition of India.
 Taneeya Hasan of The Express Tribune termed her performance along with Khan's performance as "a remarkable job".
 The performance earned her Best Drama Actress award at the 2nd Pakistan Media Awards and a nomination of Best Television Actress - Satellite at the 10th Lux Style Awards.
 The same year, she depicted a medical student hails from a poor family in Daam.
 While writing for Dawn, a reviewer found that she "does act well" and "carries herself well and after Doraha, once again comes up with a stellar performance."

 Her first role in 2011 was in Zindagi Dhoop Tum Ghana Saya, where she depicted a married woman who is widowed suddenly and faces the numerous challenges.
 Dawn hailed her as "revelation" and opined that, "After Daam and Chemistry, she once again puts in a perfect performance."

+Baloch had her first role of 2012 in drama Durr-e-Shehwar, as the eponymous newly-wed bride navigating the complexities of the married life.
+While praising her performance, Usman Ghafoor of The News on Sunday opined that she "looks pretty and distressed as Shahwar is supposed to".
+The same year, Baloch played a victim of domestic abuse from a rural background in Aik Thi Paaro.